-Next The example program shows that Contains is case-sensitive.
-It shows how to test the result of Contains.
+Next The example program shows that Contains is case-sensitive when called with the default arguments.

 C# program that uses Contains

 static void Main()

 Console.WriteLine("DOES NOT CONTAIN xyz");

 if (value.Contains("ABC", StringComparison.OrdinalIgnoreCase))

 DOES NOT CONTAIN xyz